InMed's Research of Rare Cannabinoids

 In its lead dermatology program for INM-755, InMed conducted several preclinical safety pharmacology and toxicology studies using CBN at very high doses that achieved systemic exposure (blood levels) hundreds of times higher than what would occur with topical dosing in humans.
 No adverse events were seen on central nervous system (CNS) function in a rigorous and extensive evaluation of CNS effects; 108 aspects of behavior posture, gait, and movement were assessed.
 In that study, the blood levels were more than 10,000 times what is expected to occur with topical dosing in humans.
 No adverse effects were observed even at the highest doses in preclinical studies where the drug was applied either as a cream (for local effects) or injected under the skin (for systemic effects) daily for 28 days.

-INM-755 is the first cannabinol formulation under therapeutic development to advance to clinical trials
+INM-755 cream is the first, and currently the only, cannabinol formulation under therapeutic development being studied clinical trials

-There are more than 100 rare cannabinoids present in the cannabis plant in trace amounts.
+There are more than 100 rare cannabinoids present in the Cannabis plant in trace amounts.
 The active pharmaceutical ingredient (API) in INM-755 is cannabinol (CBN), a rare cannabinoid.
-INM-755 is the first CBN formulation under therapeutic development to advance to clinical trials.
+INM-755 is the first, and currently the only, CBN formulation being studied as a potential therapeutic to treat disease.
 Evidence demonstrates that even slight differences in the structure of cannabinoid compounds can result in profound differences in activity, safety and potential therapeutic effect in the human body.

 Learn more about InMed’s epidermolysis bullosa (EB) program.